mirzafahad/mirzafahad.github.io/_posts/2013-03-21-vehicle-tracking-system.md

 ![](/img/vts/3.png){: .center-block :}

-The above two images show some of the early iterations I made.
+The above two images show some early iterations I made.
 Unfortunately, I don't have an image of the final product.

 ![](/img/vts/1.jpg){: .center-block :}